-The ROI form utilized by the provider adequately describes the circumstances under which client information can be released.
-When information is shared the ROI must cover the date of release.
+The Release of Information (ROI) form utilized by the provider adequately describes the circumstances under which client information can be released.
+When information is shared, the ROI must cover the date of release.

 The ROI form must:

 - Be signed and dated by the client or client representative, parent, or guardian when applicable. - List the name of agency or individual with whom information will be shared. - Describe the information to be shared for the duration of the release.